 Sidney is a very small town located in the state of Maine.
 With a population of 4,800 people and just one neighborhood, Sidney is the 84th largest community in Maine.

-Sidney is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sidney is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sidney is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Sidney who work in office and administrative support (17.01%), healthcare (14.21%), and management occupations (8.01%).

 Also of interest is that Sidney has more people living here who work in computers and math than 95% of the places in the US.

-Sidney is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Sidney is a great place for families with children to consider.
+First of all, many other families with children live here, making Sidney a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Sidney has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Sidney’s overall crime rate is lower than average for the country.

 Being a small town, Sidney does not have a public transit system used by locals to get to and from work.